SumanHansada/locateapp/README.md

 # locateapp
-A web application to locate apartment, hotels, restaurants etc.
+A web application to add, search, locate apartments, hotels, restaurants etc.
 This is a angular JS based web application.